 Benzodiazepine abuse can lead to amnesia, hostility, irritability, vivid or disturbing dreams, as well as tolerance and physical dependence.
 Because tolerance develops, a benzo abuser must continually increase his or her dose in order to achieve the desired effects.
 Unfortunately, those struggling with an addiction to benzodiazepines are often very adept at hiding their substance abuse habit from loved ones, as they will explain symptoms as stress and/or anxiety over external problems.
 They also may have difficulty believing they are the victims of addiction, since their habit comes with a prescription.

 Recovering from benzodiazepine addiction is difficult physically and psychologically, and stopping cold turkey is not only unwise, it can also be unsafe and even deadly.
-You’ll begin your path to recovery with our medically supervised detox program, participate in 10-15 individual sessions per week, and learn the tools you’ll need to stay sober in the world outside rehab.
-Clarity Way can help you regain the sober, fulfilling lifestyle you deserve.
+You’ll begin your path to recovery with a medically supervised detox program, and learn the tools you’ll need to stay sober in the world outside rehab.

 Posted on September 10th, 2015 in Blog